Wednesday, April 25, 2018

 Unfortunately Zucchini Bread doesn't use up a lot of zucchini, but it's a tasty way of serving up your courgettes!
 Add chocolate and you're calling my name!

-For your recipe pleasure, here are two links to recipes for different, but equally tasty Chocolate Zucchini Bread: Geeky Double Chocolate Zucchini Bread and Chcocolate Chunk Zucchini Bread.
-As you know, you can never have too many recipes for Chocolate Zucchini Bread to enjoy!
+For your recipe pleasure, here's a link to recipes for different, but equally tasty Chocolate Zucchini Bread: Geeky Double Chocolate Zucchini Bread and Chocolate Chunk Zucchini Bread.
+As you know, you can never have too many recipes for Chocolate Zucchini Bread!

 DOUBLE CHOCOLATE ZUCCHINI BREAD with Pistachios!